UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 ## Batch Jobs

 Batch jobs are the real workhorses of HPC.
 In contrast to interactive jobs, batch jobs are a way of submitting work to run on a compute node without the need for an active connection.
-Batch scripts are text files that act as blueprints that the scheduler uses to allocate resources and run the terminal commands needed to run your analysis.
+Batch scripts are text files that act as blueprints that the scheduler uses to allocate resources and execute the terminal commands needed to run your analysis.

 Batch jobs are initiated by submitting a batch script using the command ```sbatch myscript.slurm```.
-The instructions are then sent to the scheduler, which finds CPUs for your job, and puts it in the queue to wait until they become available.
-The wait time depends on many factors, including the scale of your resource request and the overall system usage.
+The instructions in that script are then sent to the scheduler, which puts your job in queue to wait while it looks for the necessary resources.
+Once the resources required become available, your job automatically begins running.
+The time your job spends in queue depends on many factors, including the scale of your resource request and the overall system usage.
 To check on jobs you have submitted, use the command ```squeue --user=<your_netid>```.

 After the scheduler has received your request, the rest happens automatically.
 This means you can close your SSH connection, or even turn off your personal computer and walk away without interrupting your jobs.
 This workflow enables you to submit tens, hundreds, or even thousands of jobs to run simultaneously, dramatically increasing your productivity over what is possible with a local workstation.